hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 ***

 In the next lesson, we will delve deeper into the output files and gain an understanding of the different file formats.

-### Other peak calling software
-We have used this lesson to describe to you the inner workings of the MACS2 peak caller.
-This is a very popular tool in the field, however there are many other peak callers and depending on the data you are working with, it can be worth exploring more.
-Below, we provide the names of some other peak calling software, but this is by no means an exhaustive list.

-* [SPP](https://www.encodeproject.org/software/spp/): an R package, that is implemented in the ENCODE processing pipeline.
-Best for narrow peak calling.
-* [epic2](https://github.com/biocore-ntnu/epic2): ideal for broad peak calling (a re-implementation of an older tool called SICER)
-* [haystack bio](https://github.com/pinellolab/haystack_bio): Epigenetic Variability and Motif Analysis Pipeline
-* [Genrich](https://github.com/jsh58/Genrich): designed to be able to run all of the post-alignment steps through peak-calling with one command.
-Features include:
-	* Removal of mitochondrial reads and PCR duplicates
-	* Analysis of multimapping reads
-	* Analysis of replicates
-	* A specific _ATAC-seq mode_

 ***